DublinGreen/php_laravel_api_boilerplate/README.md

 # INSTALL DOCKER, BUILD AND RUN CONTAINERS
  With docker installed on your machine, run the docker build command

->> docker-compose build && docker-composer up -d
+>> docker-compose build && docker-compose up -d

 # HOW TO RUN MIGRATIONs AND SEEDERS
 >> php artisan migrate:refresh --seed